Debunking Three Common Nutrition Myths

 There is evidence to link the intake of saturated fat from animal products with raised levels of LDL cholesterol, which is associated with an increased risk of heart disease.
 For decades we have been advised to replace butter with margarine and to cook with vegetable oil instead of lard, as these are lower in saturated fat and contain polyunsaturated fats, which help to lower cholesterol.

-It is a huge misconception that we need to eat large amounts of protein for muscle growth, but this myth is still doing the rounds and being taken on board by many people.
+It is a massive misconception that we need to eat large amounts of protein for muscle growth, but this myth is still doing the rounds and being taken on board by many people.
 You will not see an increase in muscle mass without taking part in resistance training, but what you eat is also important.
 While not eating sufficient protein will hinder your efforts to increase lean body mass, there is a limit to how much protein your body can use, which is lower than many people realize.

 For this reason, the American College of Sports Medicine recommends a protein intake of between 1.2 and 1.7 grams of protein per kilogram of an athlete's body weight.
-Whether athletes are meat-eaters or vegetarian, it is important to eat a range of protein sources, as these provide a different complement of amino acids and all are necessary for the growth of new tissues.
+Whether athletes are meat-eaters or vegetarians, it is important to eat a range of protein sources, as these provide a different complement of amino acids and all are necessary for the growth of new tissues.

-Strict vegetarians or vegan athletes with a restricted diet who are unable to eat a variety of pulses, nuts, seeds and whole grains may struggle to obtain an adequate intake of certain amino-acids; supplements such as L-Glutamine powder can be taken by those who are concerned their intake might be lacking.
+Strict vegetarians or vegan athletes with a restricted diet who are unable to eat a variety of pulses, nuts, seeds, and whole grains may struggle to obtain an adequate intake of certain amino-acids; supplements such as L-Glutamine powder can be taken by those who are concerned their intake might be lacking.
 However, even if you have an intake of the right balance of proteins, muscle growth will be impaired without adequate carbohydrates, as these provide the fuel to complete sufficient resistance training and the energy needed for new tissue growth.
 Therefore, do not skimp on your intake of carbs at mealtimes.

 Some nutrition fallacies are easy to spot, whereas others have become so well accepted that at times it is difficult to know where you stand with the nutrition information available to you.
 The key is to use trusted print sources, which use scientific studies to back up their advice, as well as the knowledge your coach or sports nutritionist can offer.